State policy heterogeneity analyses: considerations and proposals: Causal estimands quantifying heterogeneity

 \section{Causal estimands quantifying heterogeneity}

 This section formalizes several causal estimands that are commonly invoked in state-policy heterogeneity analyses but are often conflated in practice: the state-specific treatment effect (ITE), the conditional average treatment effect (CATE), and the controlled direct effect (CDE).
 We use these definitions to clarify what kinds of policy questions each estimand can and cannot answer, and to explain how treatment coarsening further complicates their interpretation.
+For conceptual clarity, we focus on effects at a single post-treatment time-period.